hansel123/DGtest/README.md

 # AMD DGtest

-The AMD ParseDigit is a useful tool for preparing image dataset for [MNIST](http://yann.lecun.com/exdb/mnist/).
+The AMD DGtest is a tutorial program for those who are new to MIOpen & OpenVX.
+It runs inference on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset using MIOpen & OpenVx.
-The program will automatically detect digits from the input image, crop, and preprocess the images.

 ### Explanation
 The program uses opencv [MSER function](https://docs.opencv.org/3.1.0/d3/d28/classcv_1_1MSER.html) for detecting digits.